mahamudul-hasan-milon/shoplio-website/README.md

 - Add user profile management
 - Enhance UI with animations and advanced filters
 - Deploy a fully functional live version

----

-## Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Make your changes
-4. Commit your changes (`git commit -m "Description"`)
-5. Push to the branch (`git push origin feature-name`)
-6. Open a pull request

----

 ## License